KQM-git/TCL/evidence/mechanics/gameplay-mechanics/elemental-absorption.md

 Hydro > Electro:
 https://www.youtube.com/watch?v=vDGWRzrt_gM
 Ayzel's [submission](https://discord.com/channels/763583452762734592/765191980115689542/834245628874981426) regarding absorption always prioritizing Hydro in EC situations can be explained by this model as Hydro is higher in priority than Electro for both orders.
-Credit is given to Carrier5by5\#8394 for bringing forth the data-side evidence of absorption priority and helping me understand it, and Clouded\#0427 for enabling the Co-op tests.
+Credit is given to Carrier5by5\#8394 for bringing forth the evidence of absorption priority and helping me understand it, and Clouded\#0427 for enabling the Co-op tests.

 **Significance:**